Fareed118/00_GitHub_and_Git/README.md

 ### Step 4: Creating a New Repository
 In GitHub, the public folder in the cloud where you can store, update, and share all the files that make up your website is called a “repository”.
 In order to create a “repo” (as the cool kids say), click on this green button that says “New Repository.”

+### Step 5: Creating a New Repository part 2
+Clicking that button should bring you to the new repository creation screen, which should look something like the following image.
+The first step we’ll take on this page is to name our new repository.
+Feel free to choose whatever name you like.
+Just know that if your name includes spaces, GitHub will automatically convert them into hyphens for you, since spaces aren’t allowed.
+To keep it really simple for this example, we’ll just name our first repository after our user name: “gasamplepage.”
+After naming our new repository, we don’t need to adjust any other settings, so we’ll just click on “Create Repository.”

+## Step 6: Setting up in Desktop
+Y a y !
+W e m a d e a n e w r e p o s i t o r y .
+O u r n e x t b i g s t e p i s t o a d d o u r w e b s i t e ’ ​s ​f i l e s t o i t .
+T o g e t started, click on the “Set up in Desktop” button.
+This brings us back to the GitHub App we downloaded earlier.

+### Step 7: “Cloning”our Repository
+When you re­open the app, a message should pop­up that says “Clone As” with the name of our new repository pre­entered.
+Basically, “cloning” means that we’re copying our GitHub repository from the cloud and saving it as a local folder on our computer.

+Doing this will allow you to add and edit files locally, then sync up those changes to your GitHub repository in the cloud when you’re done.

+Save this new repository folder somewhere that will be easy to find, like your Documents folder or your Desktop.
+Then, click “Clone.”

+This will produce a local folder with the name written in the “Clone As” field, and it will be located wherever you decided in the “Where” field.

+### Step 8: Adding Files to our Repository
+Shrink the GitHub app and find the cloned local folder you just created.
+If you saved it to your desktop, then go to your desktop.
+If you saved it to your documents folder, go there. etc.

+Once you find your new cloned folder, put the HTML and CSS files making up your web page inside of it, preserving the directory structure.
+Once you do that, go back to the GitHub App.

+### Step 9: Syncing our Repository
+Depending on your software, the layout of your GitHub app might look different than what’s seen below.
+Don’t worry, for our needs, the difference is purely cosmetic, and the steps are essentially the same.
+Just take the following steps, and you’ll have your page online in no time!
+(1)​Make sure you’re in the section labelled “Changes.”
+(2)​In the summary field, type a message describing this update.
+We’ll write “syncing my new repository!”
+Later, when we’re making updates, our summaries might look like “changed the background color and logo size per client’s request.”
+(3)​Press the “Commit to Master” button.
+(4)​Click on the “Publish” button.

+### Step 10: Loading Your Page (aka OMG We’re Finally Done!)
+Unfortunately,​the very first time you commit and sync a new repository, it can take anywhere between 0 and 30 minutes for GitHub to get your files up online.
+The good news is that every time you sync after this, it’ll be pretty much instantaneous.

+Once that’s done, the final step is to visit our newly hosted files, so let’s go back to our web browser.
+In the URL bar, we’ll type in github.com, followed by a slash and then your username.
+So in this case, I’m going to type in github.com/gasamplepage.

+What you see now is your GitHub profile page.
+In the center of the screen, we’ll see the repository we just created.
+Let’s click on that.
+  Great, so here we can see our new repository with all of our files in it.
+If you like, you can click on any of these individual files and GitHub will show you what’s inside.
+We can share a link to this page with anyone we might want to share our code with, for example, your instructor, TA or mentor.

+If you ever want to update or adjust the files in your repository, just change the files as needed, and then re­commit and sync them in the Github app.

+THE END